AFCEA and SIGNAL Communications Team

 Wahlberg is an experienced communicator, moderator and public speaker and has done voiceovers for a variety of videos, podcasts and training sessions for AFCEA and other organizations.

 Before joining AFCEA International in 2014, Wahlberg served a number of associations and other nonprofits.
 His career in the arts and education led him to such diverse organizations as The Big Apple Circus, Arena Stage, PBS, Challenger Center for Space Science Education and The National Science Teaching Association.
-Specializing in database and digital marketing, he raised visibility, revenue and awareness of a number of initiatives at these organizations.
+Specializing in data analytics and digital marketing, he increased visibility, revenue and awareness through a number of initiatives at these organizations.

 Wahlberg began his career in the performing arts, studying English and theater at Rutgers University, and later studying professional circus clowning at Ringling Brothers and Barnum & Bailey Clown College.